 - Cold call if regular parlance means those pesky telemarketer calls, but in poker, it simply means a player’s first action or a call made on the first round.

-- Community cards are the shared cards that all players have in common, dealt face up in the centre of the table.
+- Community cards are the shared cards that all players have in common, dealt face up in the center of the table.